Secrets & Lights By Piaget: A Journey Along The Silk Road

 Piaget’s spokesperson observed that “both cities inspire us, of course, with their spirit, architecture, and all the other aspects that make them remarkable.
 However, we very often forget the processes by which such places become so beautiful, which is why we wanted to emphasize both sides of the coin: the exquisite beauty of the finished piece and the mystery of the jewellery-making techniques which so often go unappreciated.”

 With this collection, Piaget’s designers have once again stayed true to the traditions and style of the Jewellery House, while at the same time experimenting with new techniques and artistic choices.
 A good example of this is the cuff-bracelet with emeralds, sapphires and diamonds bordered by a flower of feathers, a piece designed in collaboration with Nelly Saunier, an artist known for working with feathers.
+Among the vibrant pieces of Secrets & Lights there are three cocktail rings celebrating Venice.
+According to Piaget: “each ring is dedicated to a different part of the city.
+The Castello ring features a diamond fringe which shakes when you move, making it a very playful jewel.
+It’s a nice twist on a classic piece, which makes it stand out.”

 The second of the diamond rings hides a secret.
 The crown slides to the side to reveal a bewitching night sky created using grand feu and cloisonné enamel techniques.
 Thanks to the skilled work of the engraver, you can see the constellation Leo on the smooth, shiny surface of the enamel.
 The third ring, Palazzo, has a pattern formed from crosshatching of spinel and diamond which brings to life the elegance of Venetian art.

-Piaget’s new Secrets & Lights collection
+Secrets & Lights By Piaget

-Piaget’s new Secrets & Lights collection
+Secrets & Lights By Piaget

-Piaget’s new Secrets & Lights collection
+Secrets & Lights By Piaget

-Piaget’s new Secrets & Lights collection
+Secrets & Lights By Piaget

+The quality of gemstones in Lights of Samarkand is matched only by the unique technical approach and level of execution of the design.
+It is almost as if each piece of jewellery has its own amazing oriental fairy tale to tell.
 Just as their predecessors brought back incredible rare gemstones from Samarkand, Piaget’s gemmologists have travelled all over the world in search of stones to form the captivating centrepiece of their elegant designs.
 One such example is a Colombian cushion-cut emerald weighing more than 7 carats which formed the centrepiece of a four-petal flower ring.

-Piaget’s new Secrets & Lights collection
+Secrets & Lights By Piaget

-Piaget’s new Secrets & Lights collection
+Secrets & Lights By Piaget

-Cindy Chao Rose Petal Earrings – Experiment With A New Material:
+Cindy Chao Rose Petal Earrings: Experiment With A New Material

 continue reading